multitudes/exercise-assembly-mini-library/README.md

 ```
 extern __errno_location
 ```
-in our code and then use the --no-pie flag to call the function directly but we are not allowed to use the flag. why? because the PIE is better.
+in our code and then use the --no-pie flag to call the function directly but we are not going to use the flag. why? because the PIE is better.
 PIE-compatible code is considered much safer.

 Here’s a breakdown of why: